swunoo/odaat/memo.md

 - JavaScript's datetime mess

 ### For Robustness and Scalability
-- Validate Requests
-- Version APIs
+- Refactor the code <---

 ### For Maintainability
-- Expand unit tests
+- Expand unit tests <--- DONE
-- Add specifications and end-to-end tests <---
+- Add specifications and end-to-end tests <--- DONE

 ### For Compatibility
-- Containerize the application
+- Containerize the application <--- DONE, should be checked again after refactorings

-### New Features
+### Further Features
 - Make the webapp more responsive
+- Validate Requests
+- Version APIs

 ### Further Learning
 - Scalability